atharvaarankalle/discovery/README.md

 ### Overview

-Our upcoming app, _discOvery_, combines elements of a music streaming service interface and collaborative web apps.
+Our web app, _discOvery_, combines elements of a music streaming service interface and collaborative web apps.
 Our app prompts users on a daily basis to share songs that they think best describe these prompts.
 Other users will be able to see suggestions in their feeds while using the app.